VIBHA7/assign1/README.md

 #TREND LINE OF TELEPHONE BY CONTINENT

-This is an Shiny application, adapted from the "Telephone by Region by Jeff Allen" gallery on http://shiny.rstudio.com/gallery/telephones-by-region.html.
+This is a Shiny application, adapted from the "Telephone by Region by Jeff Allen" gallery on http://shiny.rstudio.com/gallery/telephones-by-region.html.
 "Trend line of telephone by continent" adds a trend line based upon generalized least sauare modle (glm) to illustrate patterns of growth on different continents.
 The trend lines indicate their extent, volatility and speed of growth.

 ##Components of Application